llandsmeer/inkvt/README.md

 the future.
 Nevertheless, if you need this `make INPUT_EVDEV=true` should generate 3 binaries:

- - `build/vterm.xarm`: inkvt built for kobo.
+ - `build/inkvt.armhf`: inkvt built for kobo.
     Sets up serial over USB and listens to `/dev/input/event*` and `/dev/ttyGS0` for evdev input.
  - `build/evdev2serial.x86`: listens to evdev devices and send `EV_KEY` events to `/dev/ttyACM0`.
- - `build/vterm.x86`: inkvt built for linux framebuffer (for development).
+ - `build/inkvt.host`: inkvt built for linux framebuffer (for development).
 Listens to `/dev/input/event*`.
     Only usable from linux console (eg. <kbd>Ctrl+Super+F3</kbd>).

-So to run, copy `./build/vterm.xarm` to `/mnt/onboard`, SSH into the Kobo device and run `./vterm.xarm`.
+So to run, copy `./build/inkvt.armhf` to `/mnt/onboard`, SSH into the Kobo device and run `./inkvt.armhf`.
 Then, connect USB and run `sudo ./build/evdev2serial.x86` from linux.

 # Todo

+ - Connect an actual hardware keyboard.
  - Make it runnable from KFMon and KOReader.
 I'm thinking, reading `/proc/*/fd` for processes that are reading `/dev/input/event*`, `SIGSTOP`-ing them and using `tracexec` to ungrab and drain their evdev devices.
 Or maybe even temporary close the file.
    This would also mean that I have to catch all signals/segv and handle them gracefully.
    Or just copy the setup scripts from KOReader.
  - Add hideable touchscreen keyboard / settings bar
- - Connect an actual hardware keyboard.
- - Implement `vterm` callback `settermprop`
  - Far future: switch to vectorized font.
 Only for ligatures :).
    Terminus is fine for now.
    Preferable something typewriter like.
 And include the